VishnuKeeriyat/California-Housing-Price-Prediction/README.md

 ---

 This project demonstrates practical experience in machine learning and predictive analytics, making it relevant for roles in **data science**, **machine learning**, and **business analytics**.
 Feel free to explore the code and reach out with any questions or feedback.

----

-Does this align with what you envisioned?